MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/add-ons.md

 When running unattended, Power Automate securely signs into the device on your behalf, executes the desktop flow actions on the target applications, and then signs out of the device.

 The Power Automate unattended RPA add-on extends desktop-based automation by enabling a bot to run autonomously (independent of a user).
 Unattended bots can be deployed on a local or remote desktop, or in a virtualized environment.
 The Power Automate per user with attended RPA or Power Automate per flow plans are the eligible standalone offers for the unattended RPA add-on.

 >[!NOTE]
 >The Power Automate unattended RPA add-on is licensed by a bot.
 Concurrent instances of a singular process require an additional unattended bot for each instance.
 Multiple unattended RPA add-ons can be applied against a qualifying base license.

-Here are a few important points of which you should be aware regarding the unattended add-on.
+Note:

 - One unattended RPA add-on license includes the rights to one unattended RPA bot, as well as all necessary functions tied to the authoring of  desktop flows, bot orchestration, and management.
 - If you run the unattended RPA bot in a VM, you must purchase any necessary additional compute resources.